AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/web-sdk-extension-configuration.md

   * **[!UICONTROL High entropy user-agent hints]**: Collects more detailed information about the user's device.

 >[!TIP]
 >The **[!UICONTROL On before link click send]** field is a deprecated callback that is only visible for properties that already have it configured.
 It is the tag equivalent to [`onBeforeLinkClickSend`](/help/web-sdk/commands/configure/onbeforelinkclicksend.md) in the JavaScript library.
-Use the [!UICONTROL Filter click properties] callback to filter or adjust click data, or use the [!UICONTROL On before event send callback] to filter or adjust the overall payload sent to Adobe.
+Use the '[!UICONTROL Filter click properties]' callback to filter or adjust click data, or use the '[!UICONTROL On before event send callback]' to filter or adjust the overall payload sent to Adobe.
+If both the '[!UICONTROL Filter click properties]' callback and the '[!UICONTROL On before link click send]' callback are set, only the '[!UICONTROL Filter click properties]' callback runs.

 ## Configure media collection settings {#media-collection}